elizljohnson-projects/project-eeg-gamma-modulation/README.md

 Jones, KT, Johnson, EL, Tauxe, ZS, Rojas, DC.
 Modulation of auditory gamma-band responses using transcranial electrical stimulation. _Journal of Neurophysiology_ 123 (2020).
 [DOI](https://doi.org/10.1152/jn.00003.2020)

 Project data are available on [OSF](https://doi.org/10.17605/OSF.IO/VCDWK).
+These data have been prepared for analysis as described in the publication.

 Publications or other papers using these scripts and/or data should cite the publication above.